Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Introduction

-In this work, we provide some tools in such direction.
-Following the linear characterization of generalized noncontextuality from Ref. \citep{schmid2018all} and the resource theory constructed from the underlying polytope structure presented in Ref. \citep{duarte2018resource}, we develop techniques to reduce complex scenarios to smaller ones, where existence of contextuality serve as a witness for contextuality in the original scenario.
-These tools allow us to reinterpret the results of Ref.\cite{mazurek2016experimental}, as well as to witness the existence of quantum contextuality for a class of prepare-and-measure scenarios.
+In this work, we provide novel tools in such direction.
+Following the linear characterization of generalized noncontextuality from Ref.~\cite{schmid2018all} and the resource theory constructed from the underlying polytope structure presented in Ref.~\cite{duarte2018resource}, we develop techniques to reduce complex scenarios to smaller ones, where existence of contextuality serves as a witness for contextuality in the original scenario.
+These tools allow us to reinterpret the results of Ref.~\cite{mazurek2016experimental}, as well as to witness the existence of quantum contextuality for a class of prepare-and-measure scenarios.
 Such a class encompasses the majority of already known proofs of contextual advantage and further generalizes it for a large class of experimental realizations.
-We also find a class of scenarios with quantum violations for \emph{all nontrivial nocontextuality inequalities}; another particularly interesting finding is understanding that contextuality in the state-dependent cloning scenario of Ref. \cite{lostaglio2019contextual} is inherited from a simpler scenario.
-Witnessing such nonclassicality brings light to a potential new framework for demonstrating quantum-over-classical advantages employing a generalized contextuality resource theory.
+We also identify a class of scenarios with quantum violations for \emph{all nontrivial nocontextuality inequalities}.
+Notably, we uncover that contextuality in the state-dependent cloning scenario of Ref.~\cite{lostaglio2019contextual} is inherited from a product of simpler scenarios.
+Overall, these results highlight the potential usages of our techniques for witnessing and engineering nonclassical correlations in complex scenarios lifted from simpler ones.